kristofzerbe/kiko.io/source/_posts/Show-related-posts-in-Hexo.md

 ### Plugin: hexo-related-posts

 [Sergey Zwezdin](https://github.com/sergeyzwezdin/hexo-related-posts) made much more effort in his solution.
 The plugins depends on statistic methodologies like [Stemming](https://en.wikipedia.org/wiki/Stemming) and [TF/IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), provided by the Node library [Natural](https://github.com/NaturalNode/natural).
-It has plenty setting, options like weighting and reserved words in order to optimize results.
+It has plenty setting options like weighting and reserved words in order to optimize results.

 **Advantages**: